thinkcompute/thinkcompute.github.io/think_and_compute/08-recursion.md

 name: py-infinite_recursion
 linenos: True
 caption: |
     A function that never stops created using only a recursion step.
 We do not use any basic case in this example.
 That is usually a sign that the recursive algorithm does not stop.
-The source code of this listing is available [as part of the material of the course](http://comp-think.github.io/python/run_forever_recursive.py).
+The source code of this listing is available {Download}`as part of the material of the course<./python/run_forever_recursive.py>`.
 ---
 def run_forever_recursive():
     run_forever_recursive()